mistalloc1/gmrs/ROADMAP.md

 ## Further out

 - evaluation, using the stored decision data
-- handle pagination from the gives
+- rework CSV funcs to handle different delimiters and dialects

 ## Future versions